joachim-gassen/botex/README.md

 4. Activate it `source .venv/bin/activate`
 5. Install the necessary packages `pip install -r requirements.txt`
 6. Install the botex package locally and editable `pip install -e .`
 7. Run the tests with `pytest`.
-By dfault it runs test using the default OpenAI model and the a llama.cpp model.
+By default it runs tests using the default OpenAI model and the llama.cpp model.
 For both models, you need to make sure that you provide the necessary configuration in `secrets.env`
 8. If you want to test other models, you can pass the model name as an argument to pytest, e.g., `pytest --model gemini/gemini-1.5-flash`.
 You can provide multiple models if you like, e.g., `pytest --model gemini/gemini-1.5-flash llamacpp`.

 If it works you should see a test output similar to this one: